apisec-inc/documentation/docs/Testguide.md

 ## **4. Initiate a Scan** :
   The important feature on the 'Project' page is the 'Scan'.
-You can initiate a Scan on the current Project by clicking on scan tile on the right of the page.
+You can initiate a Scan on the current Project by clicking on scan tile on the right of the    page.<br>
-   Select Profile + Select Scanner  + Select Categories, You can initiate a Scan by clicking on 'Submit'.
+  Select Profile + Select Scanner  + Select Categories, You can initiate a Scan by clicking on 'Submit'.<br>
-  After the Scan is completed, it displays all the results.
+  After the Scan is completed, it displays all the results.   <br>

 ## **5. View Open Vulnerabilities (FP)** :